aurelia/aurelia/docs/user-docs/getting-started/components/local-templates.md

 {% endtab %}
 {% endtabs %}

 * This one is obvious; the local templates need to have a name.
-The following example will cause (jit) compilation error.
+The following example will cause a (jit) compilation error.

 {% endtab %}
 {% tab title="my-app.html" %}